yashsahugtx/skype-docs/Skype/UCWA/AuthenticationInUCWA.md

 ```

+> [!NOTE]
- >Note: Using this grant type might cause a Windows authentication dialog to be displayed, asking the user to enter credentials.
+> Using this grant type might cause a Windows authentication dialog to be displayed, asking the user to enter credentials.

  **Response**